rosschapman/nanovision-essay/notes.md

 ### Notes
-**Rereadings and note taking on a Saturday morning 2/8/14**
+**Rereadings and note taking

+#### General
+* Identify flux/fluidness
+    * My first encounters with chat rooms, being able to be anyone, anything online.
+Screen names re-identify.
+* Larger themes that emerge from this book:
+ * Is nanotech about absolute control of matter or in the process of "demolishing the anthropic concept of control" (166)?
+* Metaphor and semiotic construction - weaponry used to describe transgenic practices

 #### Intro

    * The future and the present collapsing
    * The postbiological human
    * “Seeing is at stake” as we approach the singularity (2)
    * There is no more teleology of man, we move into infinity
    * We are now always obsolete already
    * We have the vision of a posthuman cyborg.
 We literally require other - nonhuman/ist - forms of perception (5)
    * Nanotech is the most prominent and promising technology of sci developments bringing us toward this Singularity (6)
    * “proximal limit of a future that cannot be known” (9)